microsoft/aksworkshop/_entries/02-01 challenge1.md

 **Task Hints**
 * It's recommended to use the Azure CLI and the `az aks create` command to deploy your cluster.
 Refer to the docs linked in the Resources section, or run `az aks create -h` for details
-* The size and number of nodes in your cluster is not critical but two or more nodes of `DS2_v2` or larger is recommend
+* The size and number of nodes in your cluster is not critical but two or more nodes of `DS2_v2` or larger is recommended

 > **Note** You can create AKS clusters that support the [cluster autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#about-the-cluster-autoscaler).
 However, please note that the AKS cluster autoscaler is a preview feature, and enabling it is a more involved process.
 AKS preview features are self-service and opt-in.
 Previews are provided to gather feedback and bugs from our community.
 However, they are not supported by Azure technical support.
 If you create a cluster, or add these features to existing clusters, that cluster is unsupported until the feature is no longer in preview and graduates to general availability (GA).